 (myFile as IMProps).PropsSet("object::audio_gain", "-10.0,5.2,-7.5,2.1");

 In this case, 4 channels have a new audio gain.
-If there are more than 4 audio channels in the object all the other channels gain is unchanged.
+If there are more than 4 audio channels in the object, all the other channels gain are unchanged.

 The difference between working with audio through properties and IMAudio interface in MPlatform SDK